AlttiRi/keep-lister/README.md

 # About

-There is a lot of thing that to do.
+There is a lot of things that to do to improve it.
 But the core functional is.

 ## Similar software